ktvoelker/robin/README.md

     robin (start | stop | build | watch | debug)

-This daemon rebuilds a cabalized Haskell project whenever a source file changes.
+This daemon rebuilds a Cabalized Haskell project whenever a source file changes.
 It runs one of the following commands:

 * `./robin.sh`, if that file exists, or